tc39/proposal-ses/README.md

 library.
 It applies `Object.freeze` recursively to all objects it finds starting at `obj` by following property and `[[Prototype]]` links.
 This only gives all these objects a tamper proof API surface.
 It *does not* make them immutable except in special cases.
+The name means "_define_ a _defensible_ object".

 Using `def`, we can rewrite our Counter example code as